FlexMeasures/flexmeasures/documentation/tut/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Make sure you have a Postgres (Version 9+) database for FlexMeasures to use.
-See :ref:`dev-data` (section "Getting ready to use") for instructions on this.
+See :ref:`host-data` (section "Getting ready to use") for instructions on this.
 *
   Tell ``flexmeasures`` about it: